 Love/Hate doesn’t replace reason-based AI such as finite state machines and behavior trees, but instead works alongside them to provide interesting, character-based motivation.

 Love/Hate lets you create complex characters that react emotionally to what’s actually happening in the game.

 Love/Hate is the product of several years of research and development in realtime simulation of emotions and value-based appraisal, incorporating the latest academic and industry strategies.
-It includes complete, fully documented source code as well as support for Hutong Games’ PlayMaker, Pixel Crushers’ Dialogue System for Unity, Opsive’s Behavior Designer, Paradox Notion’s Node Canvas, PLYoung’s plyGame, CallumP’s TradeSys, Gaming is Love’s Makinom and ORK Framework, and UtopiaWorx’s Zone Controller.
+It includes complete, fully documented source code as well as support for Hutong Games’ PlayMaker, Pixel Crushers’ Dialogue System for Unity, Opsive’s UFPS and Behavior Designer, ICE Creature Control, Paradox Notion’s Node Canvas, PLYoung’s plyGame, CallumP’s TradeSys, Gaming is Love’s Makinom and ORK Framework, and UtopiaWorx’s Zone Controller.
 (These products must be purchased separately.)
 Love/Hate is very lightweight and CPU efficient at runtime.

 5 Star Rated Asset.
 What customers say: